m2049r/xmrwallet/doc/FAQ.md

 - Rename wallets
 - Archive (=Backup and delete)
 - 3 Default nodes + History of last 5 used nodes

+## I am having problems with my BTC transaction
+Please contact the friendly people over at http://xmr.to for support - you will need your XMR.TO Secret Key.

 ## My new testnet wallet does not update
 Since testnet block times are highly variable, the algorithm calculating block height does not